 Strategically planning the dining visit is important, including the time that you should go.
 Avoid dining at the restaurant at the height of dinner hour or later at night.
 Instead, make the reservations or visit the restaurant no later than 5:30 pm if at all possible.
 The restaurant will not be as crowded and that means fewer people will be bothered by kid’s behavior.
 You will also be less likely to become stressed.
 Kids pick up on that stress and keeping cool will help things go smoothly.

-What to Pack For Dining Out
+What to Pack For Eating Out With Kids

 Make sure to pack the essentials when you take your kids out to dinner.
 Don’t just pull out the toys or items as soon as you get to the restaurant.
 Instead, try to engage your child in conversation about the look of the restaurant, the trip there or the kind of food he might want.
 (Pretty much the same conversation you’d have with your spouse or friends, just in kid-friendly language.)
 It’s also important not to wait until your child is agitated or super hungry.
 Instead, once you see him become bored, go ahead and break out the carrot sticks or start distracting him with the toys.
 Perhaps bring along a drawing pad and a few crayons, or a favorite doll.
 Just make sure that it isn’t one that adds to the noise factor.